-Suppose you have bought a medical insurance policy with a sum insured of Rs.
-6 Lakhs.
-The premium amount is Rs.
-12,000 per year.
+Suppose you have bought a medical insurance policy with a sum insured of Rs.6 lakh.
+The premium amount is Rs.12,000 per year.

 Now, let us watch how the cost has increased:

 The tax was 15%.
-Premium amount would be:
+The Premium amount would be: